twmobius/k0s_hetzner/README.md

 * controller\_server\_image - Hetzner's server image.
 Defaults to Debian 11.
 Refer to controller\_variables.tf for valid values
 * controller\_server\_location - Hetzner's server location.
 Defaults to Falkenstein.
 Refer to controller\_variables.tf for valid values
 * controller\_role - k0s controller roles.
 Valid values: controller, controller+worker, single
+* single\_controller\_name - Single controller name.
+If you use this, it's probably a pet for you.
+Name it?
+Default: darkstar
 * worker\_count - Amount of workers.
 Number.
 Defaults to 3
 * worker\_server\_type - Hetzner's server type.
 Refer to worker\_variables.tf for valid values
 * worker\_server\_image - Hetzner's server image.
 Defaults to Debian 11.
 Refer to worker\_variables.tf for valid values